Nordic Greenhouse Groups 2017

 More than 500 millions straws are used everyday in the United States alone, and the picture across the globe is only alarming.
 Being small and insignificant looking products, plastic straws are polluting the landfills and oceans without us realizing its effect.
 Our product is a zero-waste edible alternative to plastic straws.
 Under the guidance of the Greenhouse, our aim is to assemble a product prototype and finalize of the formulation of the final edible straw.
 Consumer, supplier and market research will be conducted to ensure desirability, viability and feasibility of the large-scale production of the product.

 Team: Divya Mohan, Brendan Crosse, Muhamad Syahir Suhaimi

-Contact Fahad Shabbir to hear more about Nowa.
+Contact to learn more about GePant.

 Our goal is to develop routines, methods and equipment that will result in an aquaculture system with zero waste and zero carbon footprint.
 Funding from Climate-KIC will help us investigate the state of the art within aquaculture so that we have a solid foundation from the beginning.

-Contact Erik Hjertholm to hear more about Monad.
+Contact to hear more about Monad.